6 Ways to Organize And Store Small Toys

 - When reusing containers for storage, the size of the container will determine which toys go where, and the amount of each toy or game available for play time.

-The containers we chose are ready to go as is, or they can be decorated or labeled to extend the fun and learning.
+Any of the containers can be decorated or labeled to extend the fun and learning.

-These suggestions may inspire you to examine other possibilities you can upcycle as storage containers.
+These storage ideas may inspire you to examine other possibilities that can be upcycled as storage containers.

 1. Plastic peach basket

-These plastic containers with handles are perfect for blocks or toy cars.
+These plastic containers with handles are perfect for wooden blocks or toy cars.

 They can be carried conveniently from the play area to the shelf.